PyladiesHoChiMinh/workshop3/README.md

 print(vietnam_cities[::-1])   # Reverse an order
 print(vietnam_cities[:-1:])   # Start from the second element from the last
 ```
-##### 1. Modifying, adding, inserting/ removing elements
+#### 1. Modifying, adding, inserting/ removing elements

-In this session, we will try to show you how to manipulate with elements in python with simple and easy examples.
+In this section, we will try to show you how to manipulate with elements in python with simple and easy examples.
+To begin, let us start with a story.

+[a picture here]

 Summer is coming.
-Imagine that we are planning for a `my_cities`, which is a list of cities in a list of `vietnam_cities` you would like to travel in an upcoming trip.
+Imagine that we are planning for a vacation.
+Let us say `my_cities` is a list of cities in a list of `vietnam_cities` you would like to travel in an upcoming trip.

+First of all, let us create a copy of a list

 ```python
 my_cities = vietnam_cities[:]    #Get a copy of vietnam_cities
 print(my_cities)
 ```
+**Remember**: Use `[:]` at the end of a variable you want to copy unless any change you update to either `vietnam_cities` or `my_cities` will affect on another.

 However, there are some missing, and some are not belong to your favorite one.
 Suppose "Vinh" is a city you would like to visit instead of "Hue".
 How would you do to update `my_cities`?

+There are many ways to do.
+Let us try with some most basic manipulation.
-###### Modifying
+##### Modifying
+If we want to visit "Vinh" after "Hanoi" ...
 ```python
 vietnam_cities[1] = "Vinh"
 print(vietnam_cities)
 ```

-###### Adding
+##### Adding
+If we want to visit "Vinh" after arriving "Saigon" (in case still have money and time)
 ```python
 vietnam_cities.append("Vinh")
 print(vietnam_cities)
 ```

-###### Inserting/ Removing
+##### Inserting/ Removing
+If we want to visit "Vinh" first ...

 ```python
 vietnam_cities.insert(0,"Vinh")
 print(vietnam_cities)
 ```

+What if "Vinh" is the last ...
 ```python
 vietnam_cities.insert(-1,"Vinh")
 print(vietnam_cities)
 ```

+Ok, we have done a lot planning, there are something wrong, what should we do?
 ```python
 del vietnam_cities[0]
 del vietnam_cities[-1]
 print(vietnam_cities)
 ```

+Well, if we would not like to visit "Vinh" anymore ...
 ```python
 vietnam_cities.remove("Vinh")
 print(vietnam_cities)
 ```

-##### 5. Simple statistics with a list of numbers
+#### 5. Simple statistics with a list of numbers
 ```python
 visit_days = [1,2,3,4,5]
 min(visit_days)